 readme.txt: „Copts and the Security State.
 Violence, Coercion, and Sectarianism in Contemporary Egypt“

+Reading, writing and publishing are the core of being a researcher in the humanities.
 In the section readme.txt, we present publications of the scholars of the Max Weber Foundation.
 Four short questions and answers make you want to read!

 In this episode, Laure Guirguis, Postdoctoral Fellow at the Orient-Institut Beirut, gives us an insight into her book “Copts and the Security State.
 Violence, Coercion, and Sectarianism in Contemporary Egypt“: